mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

 ### Theme

 - The `theme.palette.augmentColor()` method no longer performs a side effect on its input color.
-In order to use it correctly, you have to use the output of this function.
+To use it correctly, you have to use the returned value.

   ```diff
   -const background = { main: color };